 Most of us don’t realize that we are just one breath away, one heartbeat away, or one accident away from eternity.
 No one is ever prepared for that moment until they have made peace with God, (Mark 8:36)

 What if you heard those words: “Today, you will die.”
 Are you ready for that?
 Will you be able to give an account for the way you’ve raised or are raising your family?
-Can you give an account for what you’re doing with your talents and abilities?
+Can you give an account of what you’re doing with your talents and abilities?
 What about giving an account for the way you’re spending your time and energy?
 How about giving an account for what you’ve done with the money and wealth that God has blessed you with?
-Are you ready to give an account for the way you’re using your body and managing your appetites?
+Are you ready to give an account of the way you’re using your body and managing your appetites?

 Someday, there’s going to be a knock at your life’s door.
 Death will be waiting outside.
 The music will suddenly stop.
 The frantic whirling of the dancers will cease.
 And you and I must answer the door.
 Soon thereafter, what we did with the gift of life will be required of us, (Hebrews 9:27)